ManuGithubSteam/Surface3ProArch/README.md

     xrandr --output eDP-1 --scale 1.25x1.25 --panning 2160x1440 &
     gsettings set org.gnome.desktop.background show-desktop-icons true
     gsettings set org.gnome.desktop.background show-desktop-icons false

+Make it executeable:

+ `chmod +x ~./config/autostart/hidpi`

+### Gnome Autostart

+As Gnome does not support to start a bash script at login we have to do some trickery:

+Create: `~./config/autostart/script.desktop`

+    [Desktop Entry]
+    Type=Application
+    Exec=/home/user/.config/autostart/hidpi
+    Hidden=false
+    X-GNOME-Autostart-enabled=true
+    Name=ScriptAutostart
+    Comment=Silly Gnome way to do it

+Now when this is done, you can check with the Gnome Tweak tool if it should start on login.

+If it is listed, we are nearly there.
+As Gnome tries to mimic Windows we need to trust the application once so it will be exectured.
+To do that, just go with Nautlius in the autostart folder and execute the .desktop file once.

+## Battery life

+To get longer battery life we need to start powertop as root.
+My battery went up from 3 hours to 7 hours :-)

+### Sudo rules

+Edit the sudoers file with this (very end of the file!):

+`user ALL=NOPASSWD: /usr/bin/powertop, /bin/btmon`

+Now powertop and btmon should function without root password required.

+Add this to autostart script:

+`sudo powertop --auto-tune &`

 ## Optimizations

 Some time for some optimazations :-)